Simon Cowell Shocks Everyone With His Wild ‘America’s Got Talent’ Outfit Choice

 Crews later explained to Cowell that he has just “never seen” him in something like this, echoing the thoughts of millions.

-An Instagram post of the judges’ panel—which also includes Howie Mandel, Julianne Hough, and Gabrielle Union—also had fans doing a double-take.
+An Instagram post of the judges’ panel — which also includes Howie Mandel, Julianne Hough, and Gabrielle Union —also had fans doing a double-take.

 “Last night’s live show was historical,” one fan wrote.
-“SIMON DIDN’T WEARED A BLACK, WHITE OR GREY SHIRT.”
+“SIMON DIDN’T WEARED [sic] A BLACK, WHITE OR GREY SHIRT.”

 “Wow Simon wears a different color of shirt other than white???!!!!” another chimed in.